Gemini Gymnastics

 Gemini Gymnastics is a high performance Canadian gymnastics club located in Oshawa, Ontario.
 It was established in 1979 as a parent-run club.
-Head coach Yelena Davydova was the gold medallist in the women's artistic individual all-around at the 1980 Summer Olympics in Moscow, where she competed for the Soviet Union.
+Head coach Elena Davydova was the gold medallist in the women's artistic individual all-around at the 1980 Summer Olympics in Moscow.

 Honours

 Gemini Gymnastics is one of the top gymnastics clubs in Canada.
 In 2012 it was awarded a Gold "Club of Excellence" Award by Gymnastics Canada, the highest award of its kind.
 Gemini has won this award for 10 straight years, ever since the award's creation in 2003 and is only one of two clubs in Canada to have done so.